Alfred Grotjahn: Provenance and early years

 Alfred Grotjahn was born and spent his early childhood in Schladen, a small town / large village in the Harz foothills south of Braunschweig.
 He was born into a medical family.
 His grandfather, Heinrich Grotjahn (1794–1872), had accompanied the Prussian army to the Battle of Waterloo as an army surgeon and acquired a reputation for his skills as a practitioner of survivable limb amputations.
 His father, Robert Grotjahn (1841–1908) was another physician.
-Unfortunately his father was also a morphine addict, in the habit of signing in as a hospital patient for treatment.
+His father was also a morphine addict, in the habit of signing in as a hospital patient for treatment.
 His mother, born Emma Frey (1845–1875) had met his father in her home city of Zürich where Robert Grotjahn had been a medical student.
 Alfred Grotjahn was only 6 when his mother died of sarcoma.
-The next year his father married his mother’s sister, who sent through life with a long-standing diagnosis as a manic-depressive, which involved frequent stays away at sanitoria.
+The next year his father married his mother's sister, who sent through life with a long-standing diagnosis as a manic-depressive, which involved frequent stays away at sanitoria.
 Alfred Grotjahn would look back on his childhood as an unhappy one.
 His Nocturnal enuresis led to frequent beatings or being locked in the cellar, or being humiliated in front of the servants by having to his bedding while they were obliged to look on.
 His initial schooling was undertaken at the village school, but when he was ten he was sent away to nearby Wolfenbüttel where between 1882 and 1890 he boarded with the local pastor who ran a classical boarding school, and evidently provided an excellent education.
 A friend and near contemporary at the school was Albert Südekum (1871–1944), the son of a local publican from whom he acquired what would become a life-long interest in politics and in the movement that, once the Anti-Socialist Laws lapsed, would be rebranded and relaunched in 1890 as the Social Democratic Party.